 I’ll freely admit that I’m biased when I tell you that, well, I don’t exactly recommend it.
 Web design is my literal job, after all.
 And yet, I also understand that it may feel like your only option–especially when your business is young and you’re not raking in piles of cash yet.

 So, I won’t tell you No, but I will say that there are important things to keep in mind if you attempt it, and they may not be what you expect.

 Nearly 20 years of designing websites has taught me that trying to create a website without knowing what kind of content you’re working with is very difficult.
 You need to know what content will be on your website before you can even think about the design.

-When you build your own website, you know going in that it’s a design task, but it’s also an exercise in organizing.
-You need to identify what to say that will get (and keep) your audience’s attention, and where to say it.
+When you build your own website, you know going in that it’s a design task, but it’s also an exercise in organizing!
+You need to choose what to say to get (and keep) your audience’s attention, and where to say it.

 The thing is, you can’t organize something if there’s nothing there to organize!
 Moreover, you don’t want your website to be disorganized, either.

 Taking the time to map out what content needs to be on your website will save you a lot of time, and it’ll keep all of the important details on your website from looking clunky or feeling like an afterthought.

 I know what you’re thinking: writing website content takes SO MUCH time.
 This is time that, as a small business owner, you rarely have.